scipy-conference/scipy_proceedings/papers/jaime_arias/paper.rst

 Once the parameters of the model have been defined, we run our analysis by using the command-line tool ``pyhrf_jde_vem_analysis`` provided by PyHRF.
-The reader can found more details about this command and its parameters in http://www.pyhrf.org.
+The reader can found more details about this command and its parameters in the PyHRF documentation.

 .. code-block:: bash